 The Vice President for Education and Welfare is able to meet with students to guide them through the operation of the student procedures and provide general advice and support.

-Students and staff with Equality and Inclusion queries should contact Ms Liz Grand (Diversity & Inclusion Manager).
+Students and staff with Equality and Inclusion queries should contact Ms Liz Grand (Diversity and Inclusion Manager).